 In order to illustrate the use of word embedding in a downstream application, we decided to emulate part of the analysis of a soil taxonomic system performed by Hughes et al. (2017).
-They used 23 soil variables (e.g. sand content and bulk density), in their majority numerical and continuous except for two binary variables representing the presence or absence of water or ice.
+They used 23 soil variables (e.g. sand content and bulk density), where the majority were numerical and continuous except for two binary variables representing the presence or absence of water or ice.
 Those variables correspond to the representation of horizons from soil profiles, which were then aggregated (mean) at different taxonomic levels to obtain class centroids.

-Our analysis was similar, but, instead of using soil variables, we used the word embedding corresponding to the textual description of 10,000 soil profile descriptions downloaded from the USDA-NRCS Web Site for Official Soil Series Descriptions and Series Classification.
-The descriptions were pre-processed using the same pipeline used for the corpus (Section 3.2).
+Our analysis was similar, but, instead of using soil variables, we used the word embedding corresponding to the textual description of 10 000 soil profile descriptions downloaded from the United States Department of Agriculture- Natural Resources Conservation Service (USDA-NRCS) web site for official soil series descriptions and series classification.
+The descriptions were pre-processed utilising the same pipeline used for the corpus (Sect.
+3.2).
 After obtaining the embeddings for each token in the descriptions, we calculated the mean values per profile, which can be considered as an embedding at the profile level.
-The profiles and their corresponding 300-dimensional embeddings were aggregated at Great Group (GG) level (Soil Taxonomy) and a mean embedding value was estimated (equivalent to the centroids obtained by Hughes et al. (2017)).
-After projecting the GG embeddings into a 2-dimensional PCA space, we computed the convex-hull per soil order (smaller convex polygon needed to contain all the GG points for a particular soil order) as a way of visualising their extent.
+The profiles and their corresponding 300-dimensional embeddings were aggregated at the great group (GG) level (soil taxonomy) and a mean embedding value was estimated (equivalent to the centroids obtained by Hughes et al., 2017).
+After projecting the